ddbj/www/_ddbj/metagenome-assembly-e.md

 in fasta/bam files to the [DRA Analysis](/dra/metadata-e.html#Analysis_Type) (Analysis type = 'De Novo Assembly') along with the Run registered in (1).
-By using [the excel for DRA submission](/dra/submission-e.html#excel), describe analysis software used in Analysis step and quality metrics in Attributes.
+By using [the excel for DRA submission](/dra/submission-e.html#excel), describe analysis software used in Analysis step.
+Quality metrics may also be included in Attributes.
-If using the DRA submission web interface, include information of a referencing BioSample accession, analysis software used and　assembly quality metrics in the description.
+If using the DRA submission web interface, include information of a referencing BioSample accession (required), analysis software used (required) and　assembly quality metrics (optional) in the description.
 - BioSample: SAMD00000001
 - Analysis step: canu 2.1, pilon 1.24, CheckM 1.1.3
 - Quality: completeness 85.3, contamination 0